liyanlin06/UniM/README.md

 - [x] [2023.10.04] 👏👏 Release the checkpoint of NExT-GPT in version [7b_tiva_v0](https://huggingface.co/ChocoWu/nextgpt_7b_tiva_v0).
 -->
 - [x] [2026.04.18] 🔨🔨 Release the UniM benchmark in Huggingface.
 Please refer to the [dataset](https://huggingface.co/datasets/yanlinli/UniM).
+- [x] [2026.04.14] 📢📢 UniM paper is accepted by VALSE 2026 as the poster presentation.
+Please refer to the [poster](https://github.com/liyanlin06/UniM/blob/main/static/VALSE2026_UniM_poster.png).
 - [x] [2026.03.05] 👏👏 Release the UniM paper in Arxiv.
 Please refer to the [paper](https://arxiv.org/abs/2603.05075).

 ## 👉 TODO